 Sixth Form Admission

-for entry into Year 12 in September 2020
+Please see the Admission Policy for Entry into Year 12 in September 2020 for more information.

 Kendrick School welcomes new students into its Sixth Form.
 We offer a 3 or 4 AS/A level pathway in the following courses:

 Art & Design ● Biology ● Chemistry ● Drama & Theatre ● Economics ● English Literature ● French ● Geography ● German ● History ●Latin ●Mathematics ● Further Mathematics ●Music ● Physical Education ●Physics ●Religious Studies, Philosophy & Ethics ● Sociology ● Spanish ● plus the Extended Project Qualification (EPQ)

 For entry into Kendrick School Sixth Form, applicants will normally have to satisfy the following minimum conditions: